From Medication to Diet: Discover How to Effectively Manage Arthritis in Dogs and Cats

 It was just yesterday when your fur baby was running and jumping with ease, and then seemingly overnight, you noticed a change in their mobility.
 They’re stiff in the morning, struggle to rise, or can no longer make it up the stairs.

 Arthritis in older dogs and cats is a common problem.
 Like people, arthritic symptoms cause tiredness, aching joints, and an inability to walk for long periods.
-Pets often lick or chew at the site of pain, and in some cases, you may notice mild swelling around the affected joint.
+Pets often lick or chew at the site of pain, and in some cases, you may notice mild joint swelling.
+You might be surprised to know that one out of five dogs is diagnosed with osteoarthritis by the age of seven, and one in four cats by the age of 10.

 As pets age, they’ll become less mobile and may be particularly uncomfortable in winter when the cold weather affects their joints